JudahK96/JudahK96/README.md

 ## Objective

-My journey in game development has led me to develop a passion for cybersecurity analysis, and I am now eager to transition into this field, specifically targeting my learning towards Splunk Architecture.
+My journey in game development has led me to develop a passion for cybersecurity analysis, and I am now eager to transition into this field, specifically targeting my learning towards Cybersecurity Analysis and Splunk Architecture.

 ## Skills